open-webrtc-toolkit/owt-server/doc/Client-Portal Protocol.md

 }
 ```

-Step 3: Create a new QuicTransport or get an existing QuicTransport, then create a new BidirectionalStream or SendStream.
+Step 3: Create a new WebTransport or get an existing WebTransport, then create a new BidirectionalStream or SendStream.
 Write data to stream.
-The URL of QuicTransport should be included in token.
-QuicTransport is shared by all media streams, data streams and signaling which belong to the same client.
+The URL of WebTransport should be included in token.
+WebTransport is shared by all media streams, data streams and signaling which belong to the same client.